Create value for yourself & others—no matter where you work.

 If we understood how work “works,” if we had a guide into the deeper purposes of work—not just into new and improved skills—I am convinced we would achieve better on-the-job results with more personal satisfaction and fulfillment.

-If we understood that competencies are only part of the story of effective work, I believe we would dig beneath the surface of job descriptions and titles to the essence of what makes work great and—more to the point—what makes some people great at work.
+If we understood that competencies are only part of the story of effective work, I believe we would dig beneath the surface of job descriptions and titles to the essence of what makes work great and—more to the point—what can make anyone great at work.